 The Senate Judiciary Committee required Judge Sotomayor to "Provide a complete, current financial net worth statement which itemizes in detail all assets [and] all liabilities".
-She was also under an independent duty imposed by the Ethics in Government Act of 1978 to file publicly "full and complete" annual financial disclosure reports. (see references among the 34 endnotes at 1. above) Whether Judge Sotomayor discharged such obligations reflects her respect or lack thereof for the law applicable to her.
-By the same token, such respect determines how she applies the law to others and the quality of justice that she dispenses to them.
-Thus, examining her handling of such obligations is warranted by the need to ascertain her personal and judicial integrity as an indispensable qualification to her being confirmed as a justice...and to remaining a judge.
+She was also under an independent duty imposed by the Ethics in Government Act of 1978 (5 U.S.C.
+App.) to file publicly "full and complete" annual financial disclosure reports.
+Whether the Judge discharged such obligations reflects her respect or lack thereof for the law applicable to her.
+By the same token, such respect determines how she applies the law to others and the quality of blind or wide-eyed justice that she dispenses to them.
+Thus, examining her handling of such obligations is warranted by the need to ascertain her "fidelity to the law" in personal and judicial matters as an indispensable qualification to being confirmed as a justice...and to remaining a judge.